 - Use your snuffle mat to feed your dog their dinner.
 If you have a fast eater, this will really slow them down and make meal time fun.

 If you’re looking for more ideas for DIY enrichment toys, try making a Busy Box.
-This DIY snuffle mat for dogs is a super easy project and you can make this with lots of things you already have around your home like cardboard boxes, dishtowels, and dog toys.
+This DIY snuffle mat for dogs is a super easy project (no rubber mat required) and you can make this with lots of things you already have around your home like cardboard boxes, dishtowels, and dog toys.

 Tori Mistick is a dog lifestyle expert and the founder of Wear Wag Repeat.
 She creates dog-inspired content on her blog, podcast and social media.
 You can find her and her chocolate labs, Burt and Lucy, on Instagram @tmistick.

 Get the occasional email with exclusive offers, content and adorable pet pics!

 By entering your information, you are opting in to receive communication from Stella & Chewy's